-Transmitters with more channels (6+) are generally speaking more expensive, tend to have better build quality and are more functional than a basic 4 or 5 channel RC transmitter.
+Transmitters with more channels (6+) are generally more expensive.
+They tend to have better build quality and are more functional than a basic 4 or 5 channel RC transmitter.

 The stick control on a radios TX is called a gimbal. (don’t get confused with camera gimbal :D )

 There are 4 different Modes – mode 1, mode 2, mode 3 and mode 4.
-These are basically the different control configuration.
+These are basically the different control configurations.

 Mode one configuration has the elevator control on the left joystick and the throttle on the right one.